SangPY/DTS_Tutorial_AspDotNetCore/README.md

 # DTS_Tutorial_AspDotNetCore

-#upgrade to the latest version of DTS_Tutorial_AspDotNet Core to 5.0.
+# Upgrade to the latest version of DTS_Tutorial_AspDotNet Core to 5.0.